-Not So Jolly Roger: Judge Bans Wedding Because Of Groom’s Jack Sparrow Costume
+Spanish Judge Bars Wedding Because Of Groom’s Jack Sparrow Costume

 A judge in Vigo, Spain refused to marry a couple because the groom turned up at the registry office dressed as Captain Jack Sparrow from the “Pirates of the Caribbean” movies, while the bride was wearing a traditional Northern Spanish costume, rather than a white wedding dress.

 Juan Alberto and Maria Salinas had arranged a third attempt at getting married on April 24, after COVID-19 foiled their first two plans.
 The bride wore a traditional Northern Spanish costume instead of a typical bridal gown

 The couple planned to fulfill a lifelong dream of getting married in costume.
 They hoped the nontraditional wedding would entertain their children.

 Alberto said on Facebook that the judge refused to compromise when he offered to remove his hat and wig, saying he had to dress “properly.”

 “The judge had made his decision before even talking to us,” said Alberto, who goes by the nickname “Berto Pirata” when he’s in costume.

 Alberto and Salinas are well known around Galicia for their “Paper Elephants” foundation for disadvantaged children.

 The couple claims they properly prepared all the necessary paperwork for the wedding.